-When it comes to paying off debt, a milestone can be anything you want.
+According to Merrian-Webster, a milestone is a “significant point in development.”
+When it comes to paying off debt, a milestone can be any point in the process that holds some significance to you.
 If you have many student loans, it could be getting that first loan paid off.
 It could be the day that you make your first payment that pays more principal than interest.
-It could be when you finally get under some round number, like $10,000.
-The key is that it does not have to be everything paid off in full.
+It could be when you finally reach some round number, like $10,000.
+The key is to find a goal that motivates you to keep moving forward.

-When you are planning your milestones, it is important to pick attainable goals.
-Most of us would love to pay off our student loans in 6 months, but the reality is that such a goal is impossible.
-Look at your calendar, review your finances.
+When you are planning your milestones, it is essential to pick attainable goals.
+While it would be great to pay off our student loans in 6 months, the reality for most of us is that such a goal is simply unfeasible.
+Look at your calendar and review your finances.
 In the next few months to a year, what is a realistic goal?
 Once you have found that realistic goal, you have found your milestone.

 Why have a milestone?

-A milestone is a shorter term goal to aim for.
-Reaching it provides a sense of accomplishment, and the positive encouragement you need to become debt free.
-If you never have a success, your debt can eat at you.
-The last thing you want is to be in a perpetual state of failure.
+A milestone is a shorter-term goal to aim for.
+Reaching it provides a sense of accomplishment and positive encouragement.
+If you only have negative associations with your debt repayment journey, your debt can eat away at you.
+The last thing you want is to feel like you’re in a perpetual state of failure.
 Set a reasonable goal and meet it.
 Get the momentum going in your favor.

 How do I celebrate a milestone?

-This is the part you get to be creative, but don’t get carried away.
+This is the part where you get to be creative.
+Just don’t get carried away.
 Paying off $1,000 in credit card debt does not justify the purchase of a new car.

 Instead, come up with something that is a relatively inexpensive treat.
-When I was job hunting, I kept a bottle of champagne in the refrigerator waiting for the day I got the job I was after.
-Seeing it every time I opened the refrigerator was motivating.
-Being so close to my reward made me feel so close to my goal.
+When I was job hunting, I kept a bottle of champagne in the refrigerator, waiting for the day I got the job I was after.
+Seeing it every time I opened that fridge door motivated me.
+Being so close to my reward made me feel close to my goal.

-You can also incorporate your friends, family, or significant other in your milestone celebration.
-If you pay off a huge chunk of debt, perhaps you can celebrate by dressing up and going on a nice debt.
-Not only would it be a cool reward for achieving your goal, but it is a great way to get a loved one engaged in your goals an progress.
+You can also incorporate your friends, family, or significant other in your milestone celebrations.
+For example, if you pay off a big chunk of debt, perhaps you can celebrate by dressing up and going on a nice date.
+Not only is it a fun reward for achieving your goal, but it’s a great way to get a loved one engaged in your goals and progress.

 Readers: What goals are you working towards?
 How do you plan on celebrating once you achieve your next milestone?